GinYoshida/CarND_t1_P4_Adv_lane_finding/writeup_report.md

 After marge of both binary images, perspective transformation was applied (From line 78 to 88) Coordinats for perspective transfrom are shonw in table1.
 These coordinates were defined to keep symmetricity for vertial axle.
 And detail values were tuned to show parallel line in test of straight_lines1.jpg and straight_line2.jpg.
-In Fig1, examples of undistorted image is shown in upper right.
+In Fig1, examples of image afrer perspective transform are shown in upper right.

 ### Table.1 Perspective trans form parameter
 |         | Original image | After conversion |